joamona/pgOperations/docs/tutorials.md

 ### Manage counters
 This module has a class, called
-<a href="../reference/#src.pgOperations.pgOperations.PgCounters"
-target="_blank"> PgCounters</a> to manage counters.
-See the class method documentations to get more details.
+<a href="../reference/#src.pgOperations.pgOperations.PgCounters"> PgCounters</a> to manage counters.
+See the class method
+documentations to get more details.

+#### Add a counter

-Use the method <a href="../reference/#src.pgOperations.pgOperations.PgCounters.addCounter" target="_blank"> PgCounters.addCounter</a> to create a counter:
+Use the method <a href="../reference/#src.pgOperations.pgOperations.PgCounters.addCounter"> PgCounters.addCounter</a> to create a counter:

     counter_name = 'c1'
     c=pg.PgCounters(pgo)